AngryFrogEntertainment/log-viewer/README.md

   <p>The filters card gives you the opportunity to filter the log list.
 The total amount of entries that fit the filters are displayed in the upper right corner.</p>
   <ul>
     <li style="margin-bottom: 20px"><b>Search:</b> You can search the log messages and, if existent, the context.</li>
+    <li style="margin-bottom: 20px"><b>Group same messages:</b> If activate every log entry with the same message, level and <b>meta informations</b> is grouped into one entry if they follow each other directly.
+The count will be displayed and the timestamp will be the one of the first entry.
+It is helpful in case you have the same error or info in a small amount of time with nothing else happening in between. <i>I needed that feature to get a better overview over a recent bug that apperead a few hundred times over a few seconds.</i></li>
     <li style="margin-bottom: 20px"><b>Levels:</b> You can deactivate or activate the various log levels.
 The list is generated dynamically like in the overview.</li>
     <li style="margin-bottom: 20px"><b>Timestamps:</b> You can define the timespan of log entries you are interested in.</li>
+    <li style="margin-bottom: 20px"><b>Reset:</b> Since the change of every filter causes the viewer to recalculate the pages you can reset all filters back to default at once with that button.</li>
   </ul>
 </div>
 <div style="clear: both"></div>